Peter Shaffer: Personal life and death

 Shaffer was gay.
-In the 1970s, Shaffer was in a relationship with Paul Giovanni, musician and composer of The Wicker Man.
+In the 1970s, he was in a relationship with Paul Giovanni, musician and composer of The Wicker Man.
 His later partner, New York-based voice teacher Robert Leonard, died in 1990 at the age of 49.
 Peter Shaffer's final relationship was with the drama and music teacher Kevin Shancady.
 Shaffer was given a Memorial Tribute on Broadway in 2017.
 He lived in Manhattan from the 1970s onward.

 While on a trip to Ireland shortly after his 90th birthday, Shaffer died on 6 June 2016 at a hospice facility in Curraheen, County Cork.
 Leonard and Shaffer are buried together in the east side of Highgate Cemetery.